webpro-nl/knip/README.md

 Knip supports LTS versions of Node.js, and currently requires at least Node.js v16.17 or v18.6.

+## Experimental: knowledge base

+You might want to ask your questions in the [Knip knowledge base][8] (powered by OpenAI and [7-docs][9]).
+This is an experimental knowledge base, answers may be incorrect.

 ## Configuration

 Knip has good defaults and you can run it without any configuration.
 Here's the default: